FBI investigation into fraud at SEPTA eyeing Delco construction business

-The credit cards used are available to managers for smaller purchases as a way to bypass a long procurement process.
-The fraudulent charges were apparently tucked into legitimate purchases, sources said, with the agency being overcharged while the managers and the vendor kept the excess money charged to SEPTA.
+The fraud centered on facilities managers who fabricated fraudulent supply and repair invoices for construction projects.
+The credit cards used are available to managers for urgently needed, less expensive purchases so they don’t have to wait through a long procurement process.
+The fraudulent charges were apparently tucked into legitimate purchases, sources said, with the agency being overcharged while managers and the vendor kept the excess money charged to SEPTA, sources said.